 DEVELOP A PLAN THAT LOOKS AT THE TOPIC AT HAND AND MAPS OUT A SOLUTION – This is where the value of planning comes in

-In the past, for one reason or another, I became a very reactive person.
-I was always fighting a political battle or being hit with one roadblock or another.
-I used to get caught up in the fight, and I tried unsuccessfully to get things pushed through and often I had to settle for progress on a much smaller and slower scale.
-Today, I am finding a new joy in empowering people to look closely at topics and issues and spend some time looking at the best solution.
-It really is amazing how a few more hours or a couple of days can really pay off when this time is used to think through issues and see the change from a better perspective.
+In the past, for various reasons, I became a very reactive person.
+I was always involved in a political struggle or facing one obstacle after another.
+I often got caught up in the fight, trying to push things through but usually had to accept progress on a much smaller and slower scale.
+Today, I am discovering a new joy in helping people examine topics and issues more closely and take the time to find the best solutions.
+It’s incredible how a few extra hours or a couple of days can really make a difference when that time is spent thinking through problems and viewing the change from a better angle.

 In 2017, my goal is to approach opportunities and problems by taking a step back first and analyze the whole picture.
 The goal is not to react the quickest.
 The goal is to implement a process in the most efficient manner.
 This change in mindset has really helped me manage stress and think carefully about subsequent planned actions.
 In the end, the implementation is much smoother with fewer issues going forward.